 - Type: Loop

 - Time: 4.5–5.5 hours

 - Trailhead: Ben Lawers Car Park (free for National Trust members)

-Travel Made Me Do It have personally rated each trail in this guide
+Travel Made Me Do It has personally rated each trail in this guide

 The hike begins with a short flat trail through some lovely bushland and wildflowers.
 You’ll then cross a track and continue on a path that begins to ascend.
 With good weather, your climb should reveal exceptional views of the Ben Lawers range, Loch Tay and Lochan na Lairige.
 Initially, we didn’t get to enjoy these nice views due to the thick mist.
 If you experience the same poor conditions, don’t worry – depending on the weather (and your luck), this mist may begin to clear as time passes.